 Instead, I recommend shopping at your local Asian grocery store such as H-Mart.
 There, you can find fresh green plums available.
 If you do not live near an Asian market, you can still buy Korean green plum products, like Korean green plum syrup, via online stores such as Amazon.

-In the end, we hope you enjoyed learning about maesil.
-If so, let us know in the comment section below.
+In the end, I hope you enjoyed learning about maesil.
+If so, let me know in the comment section below.
 Also, what do you usually make when cooking with green plums?

 - Baechu (Napa Cabbage) in Korean Cuisine